 How did you decide which organizations to include?

 EGER casts a wide net, so we included organizations and projects that work on girls’ education specifically, gender and education activities that focus on structural barriers such as child marriage, and general education programs for girls and boys (provided they have improvements in girls’ education as an outcome).
-Currently, global organizations (working in more than one country) with annual operating budgets of $250,000 or more are included.
-In 2021 we are expanding the database to include national and local-level NGOs and programs that work on girls' education, as well as country-level programs implemented by governments.
+Global organizations (working in more than one country) with annual operating budgets of $250,000 or more are included.
+In 2022 we expanded the database to also include national level NGOs and programs that work on girls' education.
+In 2023, we plan to expand the database to include national level programs implemented by governments.

 How can I add my organization and/or ongoing programs?